dmoralestech2/Java-Writings2/Java_Lambda.md

 ```

 So what's good about it?
 - The beauty about lambdas is you can assign it to a variable and treat it like a variable.
-This also means you can pass it around as a parameter, etc...
+This also means you can pass it around as a parameter, return it from a function, store it in an array or a collection, etc... basically you can do what any variable would do.
 It's another way of abstraction.

 Why is it a good thing?
-- Generally, it would make your code more concise.
+- Generally, it would make your code shorter/less verbose.

 But you may ask, almost everything in Java is an object, how will this be possible?